VinkasHQ/discourse-hide-users/README.md

 # discourse-hide-users
-Theme to hide users from topic list
+Theme component to hide users from topic list